caffeinatedwoof/EmpathTech/README.md

 EmpathTech's journaling tool, EmpathJot, leverages Large Language Models to empower teachers and students in classroom settings, offering a guided journaling experience, sentiment analysis for tracking well-being, a teacher dashboard for sentiment scores, natural language querying, and guardrails for identifying concerning events.

-This repository contains the source code and documentation, including the ML/AI models, front-end interface, and backend architecture.
+This repository contains all the source code and documentation, including the ML/AI models, front-end interface, and backend architecture.

 ---